WikipediaLibrary/TWLight/docs/sysadmin.md

     * `sudo python manage.py migrate`
     * `sudo python manage.py createinitialrevisions` (see https://django-reversion.readthedocs.io/en/stable/commands.html#createinitialrevisions)
     * `sudo python manage.py collectstatic`
+    * Through the web interface, at `/admin`, make sure that your default Site URL matches your server URL.
+* Run Django
     * `sudo bin/gunicorn_start.sh`
         * This should probably be run as www, not root, but it crashes; not sure where the permissions problem is.
-    * Through the web interface, at `/admin`, make sure that your default Site URL matches your server URL.
+    * _Do not use `python manage.py runserver`_: it is not suitable for production
+    * You don't need to set the `DJANGO_SETTINGS_MODULE` environment variable; it defaults to `TWLight.settings.production`.
+        * Don't change this unless you know things about deploying Django in production.

 **TODO**
 oauth....or maybe NOT oauth, as we should disallow account creation outside admin